Cholesterol is carried through the bloodstream by carriers made up of fat and proteins called Lipoproteins.

 Glucose-6-phosphate dehydrogenase (G6PD) protects red blood cells from potentially harmful by-products that accumulate due to the use of certain medications, when the body fights infection.

-G6PD deficiency, hemolytic anemia is an inherited disorder, that is common in men of African descent, and is most often triggered by certain medications that are commonly used for malaria treatment,..etc
+G6PD deficiency hemolytic anemia is an inherited disorder that is common in men of African descent, and it is most often triggered by certain medications, i.e., quinine, aspirin, nonsteroidal anti-inflammatory drugs, quinidine, sulfa drugs, or antibiotics such as quinolones, and nitrofurantoin.

 Blood is drawn directly from a vein into an evacuated sterile collection tube where it is allowed to clot at r.t.p for at least 30 minutes, but not longer than 1 hour prior to the collection of fibrinogen free blood plasma.